akarve/bipsea/README.md

 * Incomplete (e.g. didn't include checksum calculation)
 * Ran in a browser :(
 * Didn't use a cryptographically strong source of entropy

+> I later found Trezor's [mnemonic](https://github.com/trezor/python-mnemonic/tree/master)
+> which is close to what I wanted but I still find this repo code easier to read
+> (and use on the CLI).
+We now use mnemonic as an oracle for testing.

 ## Pre-requisites
 * Python 3.x